-PREP FOR NEXT WEEK - AIR QUALITY EXPERIMENT Next week, you'll be learning about air quality.
-Start the experiment now so you can analyze your results next week.
+PREP FOR NEXT TIME - AIR QUALITY EXPERIMENT

+Next time, you'll be learning about air quality.
+Start the experiment now so you can analyze your results next time.
+Note: The longer the experiment can be left in place, the more data you will be able to collect.

 1) Air is in constant motion around the Earth, absorbing water from lakes, rivers, and oceans, and picking up pollutants.
 Pollution can come from sources that are either natural (forest fires, volcanic eruptions) or manmade (vehicles, factories).
 As the wind blows, it moves these water molecules and pollutants around, constantly changing the quality of our air.
 When there are a lot of tiny particles or greenhouse gasses (such as carbon dioxide and sulfur) in the air, it can make it difficult for us to breathe, especially for someone with asthma.
 This experiment will help you visualize the quality of the air you breathe.
 Start by gathering graph paper, a ruler, and a pen (if you don't have graph paper, you can use copy paper instead).

 2) Create a 10x10 square grid.
 If you are using graph paper, draw a boarder around 100 boxes: 10 along the top, 10 along each side, and 10 along the bottom.

 Tips & Tricks: If you do not have graph paper, you can create your own 10x10 square grid using copy paper and a ruler.
-Try making each box 1⁄4 inch square. - 3) To compare the outdoor and indoor air quality around your home or school, create a second 10x10 square grid, making sure you leave room to cut out both grids. - 4) Cut out your square grids, leaving at least a 1⁄2 inch boarder on all sides. - 5) Tape the grids to cardstock, index cards, paper plates, or cardboard, making sure they are securely attached on all sides. - 6) Label each experiment with their intended location, such as "inside" and "outside". - 7) Use a dull bread knife, craft stick, or small spatula to slather a smooth and thick amount of petroleum jelly (a common brand name is Vaseline) over each grid, making sure the entire grid is well coated. - 8) Place each experiment where they will not be disturbed for several days.
+Try making each box $\frac{1}{2}$ inch square.

+- 3) To compare the outdoor and indoor air quality around your home or school, create a second 10x10 square grid, making sure you leave room to cut out both grids. - 4) Cut out your square grids, leaving at least a 1⁄2 inch boarder on all sides. - 5) Tape the grids to index cards or cardboard, making sure they are securely attached on all sides. - 6) Label each experiment with their intended location, such as "inside" and "outside". - 7) Use a craft stick to slather a smooth and thick amount of petroleum jelly (a common brand name is Vaseline) over each grid, making sure the entire grid is well coated. - 8) Place each experiment where they will not be disturbed.
 You might consider placing an indoor experiment on top of a bookshelf to keep it out of reach.
-Secure your outside experiment so it does not blow away by placing a rock or a furniture leg on top (just make sure this does not touch the petroleum jelly).
-Keep an eye on the weather over the next couple of days - if it looks like it is going to rain, end the experiment early and bring the outdoor sample back inside.
+Secure your outside experiment so it does not blow away by placing a rock or furniture leg on top (just make sure this does not touch the petroleum jelly).
+Note: the longer this experiment can be left in place, the more data you will be able to collect.